who or what creates stress and anxiety in your workplace?

 We have a massive problem in our work environments.

-There is much out there to tackle work related stress and anxiety; wellbeing services, strategies of prevention and support, team building, and therapy, which is so greatly needed, but the problem isn’t going away.
+There is much out there to tackle work related stress and anxiety; wellbeing services, strategies of prevention and support and therapy, which is so greatly needed, but the problem isn’t going away.

-just makes me anxious’, BUT when we unravel the difficulties, what they have been thinking, feeling, and behaving, fear is there somewhere; fear of what others might think of them, fear of not belonging, not being liked, fear that they might get something wrong, might get into serious trouble, might be found out for being a fraud (impostor syndrome), fear that they might be sacked.
+just makes me anxious’, BUT when we investigate their thought processes and behaviours fear is there; fear of what others might think of them, fear of not belonging, not being liked, fear that they might get something wrong, might lose control, might get into serious trouble, might be found out for being a fraud, fear that they might be sacked.

 And there is the fear of something happening again; a repetition of something that happened in the past; in their life, a previous workplace, a previous relationship, at school, in their family.
 Such fears can make a workplace feel dangerous.
 And now because of Covid-19 many people are terrified to go to work.
 Old fears merging with what is happening today.

 And also there are people who fear being seen.